forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 <!--

-### Sanctions on Members of the NATO and EU
+### Sanctions on Members of the NATO

 **in work and in consideration**

 #### Reasons for Sanctions
-* violation of OSCE rules by the manner of the NATO expansion
+* Violation of OSCE rules by the manner of the NATO expansion
-* violation of OSCE rules to some extent by the manner of the EU expansion.
-The EU has quite hard outer borders which can have 'curtain-like' effects for those on the outside and thereby decrease their ability to keep up people connections and friendships and thereby their security)
+* Violation of OSCE rules to some extent by the manner of the EU expansion.
+The EU has quite hard outer borders which can have 'curtain-like' effects for those on the outside (and thereby decrease their ability to keep up people connections and friendships and thereby their security)
-* inaction regarding encouragement for the MINSK agreement implementation. // Though on the plus side is was mediated.
+* Inaction regarding encouragement or even possibly discouragement for the MINSK agreement implementation. // Though on the plus side - if the behavior was sincere - it was mediated.

 > Subjective reason: When the cold war ended there was a discussion of a 'Common European home' (as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
 The manner of the NATO/EU expansion *policy* with sidelining in aspects many of the former Soviet republics (including Russia) is not in agreement with that.

 > #### 'Actors' in the 'West'
-> The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general).
+> The NATO countries sometimes act in concert and sometimes independent.
 Sometimes the NATO and the EU act in concert.
 Even within states different parties such as political parties or state organizations (such as the defense departments or secrecy services) can act differently and uncoordinated (see e.g. promises not expand the NATO eastwards as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
 Moreover there are also private actors direct or indirect via sponsored organizations and these are interwound by lobbyists with politics.
 The more decentralized the larger the freedom to act (decentralization is considered great though central organs still should be held responsible on serious wrong-doings).
 Overall it can be difficult from the outside to judge who did/initiated/supported what, which and when.
 Accordingly to select members to be sanctioned is not [always]straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
 Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are [perceived to be] endangered].
 So the US can be just called for help [as a friendly sibling and not as a dominating one].
 >
 > Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes *a no* to intervene seems [to have been] wrong when looking backwards and sometimes *a yes* intervene seems wrong.
 From the second world war onwards the US tended to intervene more. // Here the opinion is, one should strengthen the UN to advocate human rights and prevent wars.
+>
+>> Independent actors are considered a good thing in general.

 > Support of Ukraine to *defend* itself is *not* considered a reason for sanctions.
 > > This should not be read as an advocation for a large numbers of offensive weapons.
-This page is pro peace and accordingly [offensive military](#military) [equipment] is in general (in the entire world) not advocated here - best would be if offensive weapons are reduced world wide] ([Worldwide Security](#security-in-europe-and-the-world)).
-Borders are advocated here to be redrawn, if at all, nearly always peacefully or if considered adequate with non-military measures, this even when the borders are considered unjust or against laws. // Some rare exceptions when military methods are not opposed:
+This page is pro peace and accordingly [offensive military](#military) [equipment] is in general (in the entire world) not advocated - best would be if offensive weapons are reduced world wide] ([Worldwide Security](#security-in-europe-and-the-world)).
+Borders are advocated here to be redrawn, if at all, peacefully or if considered adequate with non-military measures, this even when the borders are considered unjust or against laws. // Some rare exceptions when military methods are not strictly opposed:
 >>    * preventing further almost sure or already ongoing offensive warfare i.e. when the territories are 'clearly' illegally occupied and they are prepared or already as springboard for [ongoing] offensive warfare by the opponent.
 >>    * preventing ongoing [systematic] violations of human right [on illegal occupied territories]
 >>